-Please refer to annex A for case definitions.
+Please refer to Annex A for case definitions.

-Number of Mpox Cases registered
+Number of Mpox cases registered

-A total of six Mpox cases with 126 contacts have been recorded since the outbreak was declared on April 17, 2025 in Malawi.
-The graph below displays the number of Mpox cases recorded.
+A total of thirty-five Mpox cases have been recorded since the outbreak was declared on 17 April 2025 in Malawi.
+The graph below displays the number of Mpox cases recorded, along with an inset detailing the distribution of confirmed cases by occupation.